hankaEsha/pexeso/README.md

 CSS grid used for the playground.

-All graphics desing created from scratch.
+All graphics desing created from scratch, fully responsive.

 Good fun for both children and adults :)